 Prep Your Work Space!!!

 Always cover the surface where you will be working on projects like this with a cheap, plastic, disposable table cloth.
 I failed to do that on this project and it was a regret!
 Before you start this project you need to locate a vase, large can of veggies, or something that won’t cause the top of the hat to bow or dip.
 Make sure it’s tall enough to keep it from touching anything while it dries.

 ⅓ cup of water

 I took at least 10 sheets (will depend on size of sheets) of tissue paper and tore it in strips.
-I wanted the texture of the tears, not so much a clean cut look from scissors.
-I only wet the hat in a spot or two to stick the tissue paper to it, then I gently applied the tissue, used a paint brush to apply more of the mixture.
-I had to be extremely careful.
+The texture of the tears was what I wanted; not so much of a clean cut look from scissors.
+I only wet the hat in a spot or two to stick the tissue paper to it, then gently applied the tissue, used a paint brush to apply more of the mixture.
+Be extremely careful.
 When the tissue became “too” wet, it would wad up and make a mess, so less was definitely better.
 I just decided I would have to do 2 – 3 applications, after it dried, completely in between each layer.
-I had to keep in mind that the cardboard was getting extremely soggy.
+You have to keep in mind that the cardboard was getting extremely soggy.
 Shaping the interior to fit your head while it was pliable was very important (this one was damp for long enough that it did not fit very well by the last coat).

 Hat # 2 – Newspaper Hat

 5 Parts Water

 1 Part Flour